nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

   - Who has them?
 - -> he needs disk
 - Cantina!
+  - Last race
+    - 4th round -> vs Jonra Far -> 5000c +500c
+      - Jonra Far
+      - M'sadaar
+      - Vix
   - Bakel
     - **Are you a beast-rider?**
     - You have something that belongs to Dhagon Ghent.
 I want to get it back.
     - I was hoping I might be able to buy any holodisks you get from his office.
   - Open visas!
-- Capitain -> move away -> 2500c by aida + 250 XP
-- Last races
-  - Jonra Far
-    - Can you tell me about the swoop track?
-    - What do you mean?
-    - What do you think of the other racers?
-  - 3rd round -> vs M-sadaar -> 2000c + 500c // LATER
-  - 4th round -> vs Jonra Far -> 5000c +500c
-    - M-sadaar -> don't want to talk anymore
-    - Jonra Far
-    - Vix
   - Leave the Cantina
 - Dhagon
   - I got the holodisks from Bakkel.
   - **I have something I have to do first.**
 - Last peaceful time on Onderon!
 - Talk to the people -> you are the swoop champion!
-- Back to Anda
-  - +2500c +550XP
 - Riiken will talk to you
 - News terminal
   - _Crime rates have been soaring in recent months.
 Even in the Merchant Quarter, the Western Square has seen a dramatic increase in violent crimes._